Para Hockey Cup: History

 In 2009, the United States won their first title.
 They defeated Canada in overtime 3-2 in Charlottetown, Prince Edward Island.
 No tournament was held in 2010, owing to the 2010 Winter Paralympics held in Vancouver, British Columbia that year.
 Instead, two tournaments were held in 2011, in April in London, Ontario, Canada defeated Norway in the final 8-0.
 In the November tournament that year in Calgary, Alberta, Canada again captured Gold, defeating the United States 4-1 in the final.
 The 2012 tournament was held again in Calgary, Alberta and saw the United States capture their second gold, defeating Canada 1-0 in the final.

-In 2013, the tournament saw a few changes, it was held in Toronto, Ontario for the first time and saw Russia and South Korea replace Japan and Norway in the tournament.
-South Korea was added in an attempt to help them gain experience before the 2018 Winter Paralympics are held there.
+In 2013, the tournament was hosted in Toronto and saw the lineup change for the first time in 5 years.
+Russia and South Korea were introduced and replaced Japan and Norway in the tournament.
+Russia would be hosting the upcoming 2014 Winter Paralympics and South Korea added in an attempt to help them gain experience before they hosted the 2018 Winter Paralympics.
 Canada captured gold, by defeating the United States 4-1 in the final.

-Again owing to the 2014 Winter Paralympics in Sochi, Russia no tournament was held.
-It returned in 2015 in Leduc, Alberta.
+At the December 2016 tournament, Norway returned for one year, replacing Russia.
+In 2017, Italy made their tournament debut, replacing Norway.

+In 2018, the World Sledge Hockey Challenge was rebranded as the Para Hockey Cup.
+Sponsored by Canadian Tire, the tournament was officially known as the Canadian Tire Para Ice Hockey Cup.
+The tournament would be played with only the three para hockey medallists from the 2018 Paralympics earlier in the year.

+In 2019, the Czech Republic made their tournament debut replacing South Korea.
+Russia also returned for a year.
+The 2020 and 2021 were cancelled due to the COVID-19 pandemic.
+The tournament returned in 2022 with Italy replacing Russia.
+In 2023, China made their tournament debut replacing Italy.